 Manage GCP Bigtable Table IAM Access

-The gcp:bigtable/tableIamMember:TableIamMember resource, part of the Pulumi GCP provider, manages IAM permissions for Bigtable tables by adding individual members to roles without affecting other bindings.
-This guide focuses on three capabilities: adding single members to roles, binding multiple members to a role, and replacing entire IAM policies.
+The gcp:bigtable/tableIamMember:TableIamMember resource, part of the Pulumi GCP provider, grants IAM permissions on Bigtable tables by adding individual members to roles without affecting other members.
+This guide focuses on three capabilities: adding single members to roles, replacing all members for a role, and setting complete IAM policies.

-Three related resources manage Bigtable table IAM: TableIamMember (non-authoritative, adds one member), TableIamBinding (authoritative for a role, sets all members), and TableIamPolicy (authoritative for entire policy, replaces everything).
-TableIamPolicy cannot be used with the other two.
+GCP provides three related resources for managing table IAM: TableIamMember (non-authoritative, adds one member), TableIamBinding (authoritative for a role, replaces all members), and TableIamPolicy (authoritative, replaces entire policy).
+TableIamPolicy cannot be used with the other two resources, as they will conflict.
 The examples are intentionally small.
-Combine them with your own table and instance references.
+Combine them with your own Bigtable infrastructure and identity management.

 Grant a single user access to a table

-Most access control starts by granting individual users or service accounts specific permissions without affecting other members or roles.
+Most access control starts by granting individual users or service accounts specific permissions without affecting other members’ access.

 import * as pulumi from "@pulumi/pulumi";